jamesxsc/c_compiler/management.md

 * Float/double unary and postfix operators AND for pointers/array identifier e.g. float++ --float float[0]++ --float[0], globals and local ideally. and addressof minus difference, good trick for checking ops on ptrs/addresses
 * Char operation byte masking where applicable
 * Enum tests: arithmetic e.g. adding multiplying enums with each other and ints; scoped enums; enum in switch case; initialize global int from enum identifier
-* Struct tests: various including nested structs and arrays of structs (maybe will get time for implementing this)
+* Struct tests: various including nested structs and arrays of structs (maybe will get time for implementing this), address of struct
 * ~~Floats Eliott & James~~ Mar 10
 * ~~Char type - James~~ Mar 11
 * ~~Global variables - James~~ Mar 9